“Let’s go Downstairs to eat!”. “Don’t know what to eat… let’s go Downstairs.”

-This is a nostalgic-themed local café hidden within UE BizHub East at Changi Business Park.
-(Do look out for a 10% OFF exclusive promo, details at the end of this post.)
+Downstairs is a nostalgic-themed local café hidden within UE BizHub East at Changi Business Park.

 The team behind “Downstairs” also hopes to evolve the feeling of familiarity with fun, and thus put in quite a bit of effort in terms of its menu design and décor.

 The centre round tables are inspired by chess tables found at the void decks; and there are also decorations of old-school items such as an orange coin phone, tear-off calendar, Good Morning towels, and a row of letter-box.